 A small press for an enormous population, GenPop Books is an independent publisher and retailer of fiction, non-fiction, poetry, cross-genre work, and sundry curiosities.
 GenPop also publishes work in its online magazine.
 Sometimes.
 Authors include TS peeps Jan Clausen, Elena Georgiou, and Julianna Spallholz.

 The first low-residency MFAW program, and still the best — especially if cross-genre / hybrid / trans-genre work is your thing.
-Faculty past and present include Tarpaulin Sky Press peeps Bhanu Kapil, Selah Saterstrom, Christian Peet, Elena Georgiou, Rebecca Brown, Douglas A. Martin, and Julianna Spahr.
+Faculty and alum include Tarpaulin Sky Press peeps Bhanu Kapil, Selah Saterstrom, Juliana Spahr, Christian Peet, Elena Georgiou, Douglas A. Martin, Julianna Spallholz, and Rebecca Brown.
 In addition to Hybrids, genres include Fiction, Poetry, Creative Nonfiction/Memoir, Playwriting, Libretto Writing, Screenwriting, Television Writing, and Graphic Novel Scriptwriting.

 Founded in 2006 by Zachary Schomburg and Mathias Svalina, Octopus Books is a small poetry press in Portland, OR, committed to building a catalog of contemporary poetry by publishing four books each year.
 Authors include Cynthia Arrieu-King, Heather Christle, Dan Hoy, Ben Mirov, Simone John, Brandon Shimoda, and Matvei Yankelevich.